 Ripple & The Bilderberg Group: The Connection

 What is the connection between Ripple and the Bilderberg Group?
-After all, it’s a forum (established in 1954) for immensely influential individuals and organisations to engage, interact and share ideas.
+After all, it’s a forum (established in 1954) for immensely influential individuals and organizations to engage, interact, and share ideas.

 Peter Thiel, one of the early Ripple investors, and his colleagues are present at almost every Bilderberg Group meeting.

 Bill Clinton is another member of the group who was also the keynote speaker at this year’s Ripple Swell.

-Interests of numerous businesses, organisations and pressure groups are represented in those gatherings.
+Interests of numerous businesses, organizations and pressure groups are represented in those gatherings.
 Nonetheless, it seems clear that the Ripple’s agenda is being successfully pushed forward.

 The CME & Digital Currency Group: The Surprising Ties